yminsky/tiny-adventure/README.md

 nothing here...

-If you want to understand the basic structure, a good place to start is =state.ml=, which is the basic data structure that tracks everything about the game.
+If you want to understand the basic structure, a good place to start is the `State` module, which is the basic data structure that tracks everything about the game.

 This is build against a bleeding edge versions of